Magnet Fishing: Searching Unexplored Waters

 Most magnets you purchase will also come with a threadlocker that will prevent the eyebolt from unscrewing.

 Invest in a pair of gloves, since you’ll be tugging on a rope and may end up bringing up items that are rusty and possibly sharp.
 Other protective gear, like safety glasses, isn’t a bad idea either, since you never know what you’ll find.
 Bring along a bucket for your finds and a trash bag for the junk.
+A great place to start is to purchase a magnet fishing bundle that has all of your needs, like the Brute Magnetics Brute Box 1200.

 How to Magnet Fish